Projects

 To view the full details of a project, click on an project name in the project list.

+The project details page will appear.
 This page includes all the core details of the project at the top of the page, including name, previous project, dates, customer, locations, project value, and description:

 To create an individual project, click the "Add project" button and a window will appear.
 Name the project, select the appropriate dates for the project, choose the right customer (if applicable), and select any relevant locations.
 Then click "Add."